An app for people with gout who want to learn more about the condition and understand how to control your symptoms.

 New Zealand relevance: The app uses mg/dL instead of mmol/L for uric acid units.

 Reviewer: Rebecca Grainger, Rheumatologist, University of Otago and Hutt Valley DHB

 Comments: This app is most useful for people wanting to know more about gout, identify factors that affect their gout and monitor their treatment.
 Using this app may help someone learn more about the disease, track their symptoms, management and serum uric acid.

 Safety concerns: None

-New Zealand relevance: American units of measurement which may be confusing to the New Zealand user, for example serum uric acid tracker in mg/dL (units used in the US) - in NZ serum uric acid is measured in mmol/L. Since the app is Americanized, some medications mentioned in the treatment options are not available in New Zealand such as pegloticase.
+New Zealand relevance: American units of measurement may be confusing to the New Zealand user, eg, serum uric acid tracker in mg/dL (units used in the US) – in New Zealand serum uric acid is measured in mmol/L. Since the app is Americanised, some medications mentioned in the treatment options are not available in New Zealand, such as pegloticase.